-In 2019, SEACS celebrated its 50th anniversary with a series of talks by local and international experts, a joint symposium with SMU entitled “What’s so Fascinating about Ceramics”, a trip to the kiln sites of Jingdezhen and Longquan, and an exhibition in the National Library of Singapore.
-The exhibition featured representative ceramic items from each of the society’s exhibitions since 1969, with the corresponding catalogues (many of which are available for free public download from the National Library of Singapore as pdfs).
-The exhibition was open to the public March 20-April 20, 2019.
+In 2019, SEACS celebrated its 50th anniversary with an extensive series of programmes including a field trip to the kiln sites of Jingdezhen and Longquan, and an exhibition in the National Library of Singapore that featured representative ceramic items from each of the society’s exhibitions since 1969.

 William Willetts Lectures